dbountouridis/InCredible/README.md

 3. Computes the claim similarity between POIs.
 4. Creates an undirected graph from the POIs.
 5. Compute the cliques in the graph, corresponding to cross-referenced pieces of information.

+### Cite
+If you use the code, please cite the following publication:

+D. Bountouridis, M. Marrero, N. Tintarev, C. Hauff, Explaining Credibility in News Articles using Cross-Referencing, 2018 Workshop on ExplainAble Recommendation and Search (EARS 2018)